 2. Details about the rows will be listed here.

 3. To move on to the next step, click the Import button.

-1. If your file is found to contain errors during the reconcile step, you will see a yellow alert icon in the Import Progress palette.
+1. If your file is found to contain errors during the reconcile step, you will see a green alert icon in the Import Progress palette.

 2. Details about the error will be found under the "Reconciled" section of the Imports page.
 In the example above, one row matches an existing record.

 1. You may choose to go ahead with your import even if you have reconcile errors.
 The error rows will be skipped if you select to continue.

 2. Before you can import, you will get the warning message telling you how many rows will be updated, and how many will be skipped depending on the matching data the system finds.